-As you are probably aware, here at Ocean Helper, we donate 10% of profits to marine charity organisations.
+As you are probably aware, here at Ocean Helper, every purchase saves a sea turtle and we donate at least 10% of profits to marine charities and organisations.
 Currently we are supporting Surfers Against Sewage and the Billion Baby Turtles project.
 We wanted to take some time to tell you about these amazing organisations and what they get up to.

 Surfers Against Sewage

 Surfers Against Sewage (SAS) are on of the UK's most active and successful environmental charities.
 They have been around since 1990 with the aim of fighting long and hard to protect what the oceans they love and they won’t stop until it’s completely clean, safe and protected for everyone.

 SAS started out on a mission to clean the UK's waters, in the 1980s and 1990s people who were sick of seeing sewage in our seas and on our beaches so they made it their mission to clean it up.
 Things have changed a little now and they campaign against a range of ocean related issues, mainly the plastic pollution problem.
 They are responsible for organising massive beach cleans across the UK in the spring and autumn every year, as well as going out into the communities and educating people about the threats to our oceans and how we can help to improve it.